How do I stop drinking?

 Long term alcohol use can also result in serious problems with the liver, pancreas, heart, blood pressure, and also cause vitamin deficiencies.

-For these reasons, seeking medical advice and support to stop drinking is important.
+For these reasons, seeking medical advice and support to understand how to stop drinking is important.
 By visiting your doctor, they will be able to refer you to a specialist alcohol team such as Priory for support.

 At Priory, there are several types of addiction treatment that you can benefit from, depending on your needs and the severity of your addiction.
 These include: